 Overall, I managed to increase the traffic of this startup by over 500%.

 Due to this steady growth, it didn’t take that long for them to get acquired either.

 This is what our COO of Pinshape (Who is now a director at Shopify.com) said:

-In the process, I also achieved #1 spots (Literally) for the keyword ‘3D Scanner’ on both Google.com and Google.ca.
-Which helped our conversions further.
+In the process, I also achieved #1 spots for many converting keywords, including the following:

 How I Grew Pinshape’s Monthly Traffic By 500%

 Pinshape hired me (Back in my employee days in 2015) after they found out that I got a Vancouver based pharmaceutical company get on the first page for the keyword “Canadian Pharmacy”.